The History of Key Lime Pie: From Florida Keys to Your Kitchen

 Key lime pie didn’t come from a test kitchen or a celebrity chef.
 It came from necessity.
 Florida Keys fishermen in the late 1800s, stuck on boats for weeks, no refrigeration, canned condensed milk that wouldn’t spoil.
 Someone mixed it with local Key lime juice, poured it into a pie shell, and discovered that citric acid firms up the milk without heat.
 Chemistry accidentally created dessert.

-The pie you know today. the one with meringue or whipped cream, the graham cracker crust, the bright yellow-green filling. that’s the modern version.
+The pie you know today, the one with meringue or whipped cream, the graham cracker crust, and the pale yellow filling, is the modern version.
 The original was simpler: pastry crust, condensed milk, Key lime juice, egg yolks.
 No baking required.
 The acid cooked the filling.
 Wild.

 Quick Picks: Key Lime Pie Through the Ages